-These murders raise questions in the minds of many people.
+These murders raise questions.
 Tashan Daniel did not know his murderers.
 According to witnesses, the fatal fight broke out after the men accused him of looking at them in a weird way.
 If this serves as an excuse to commit murder, how can anyone feel safe?

 The Ealing borough where Carvalho died is safer than half of London’s districts.
 But no place in London is safe.
 London accounts for 36 percent of all knife crimes in England, and every borough has seen a rise in crime from 2018 to 2019, in some places as high as 35 percent.

 Many know that God forbids murder.
 But almost nobody knows that God is a family.
 He created the institution of human family.
 He created roles within that family, which are complimentary and must work together.
-Even secular research shows that fatherless homes are prime producers of the angry, restless young men who are fueling knife crimes.
+Research shows that fatherless homes are prime producers of the angry, restless young men who are fueling knife crimes.

-Contributing editor Brad Macdonald wrote this about how British society perpetuates fatherlessness:
+Managing editor of theTrumpet.com Brad Macdonald wrote about how British society perpetuates fatherlessness:

 UK government laws and policy incentivize single motherhood and working mothers.
 Britain’s key institutions, the National Health Service, the departments that manage housing, benefits and other social services, effectively serve to sanction, accommodate and finance out-of-wedlock births and single parenting.